 THE CWA COMES TO COLLINGWOOD

-We are proud to be one of the newest branches of the Victorian CWA, forming late 2016.
+We are proud to be one of the newest branches of the Country Women’s Association of Victoria, forming late 2016.
 We love new members.

 We meet together regularly to support our community, enjoy friendship and hone our crafts.
 Our members have already joined the ranks of CWA prize winners for outstanding cooking, knitting and crafts!